bjoernf73/DryDeploy/README.md

 Array of one or more Resource names to include.
 All others are
 excluded.
-If not specified, all Resources are included.
+If not specified, Resources are disregarded from the filter.
-Supports
-partial match ('DC' will match Resource 'DC001-S5-D')
+Supports tab-completion and partial match ('dc' will match Resource 'dc1-s5-d')

 ```yaml
 Type: String[]